Pats, Edelman agree to extension, sources say

 From 2013 to '16, Edelman's 356 receptions are the fifth-highest total in the NFL, behind only Pittsburgh's Antonio Brown (481), Denver's Demaryius Thomas (398), Atlanta's Julio Jones (364) and Arizona's Larry Fitzgerald (356).

 Edelman also holds the Patriots record for most punt returns for a touchdown, with four.
 His 11.7-yard average on punt returns ranks second in franchise history and is tied for ninth in NFL history with Devin Hester and Mark Herron.
-Because of his high value to the offense, the Patriots have limited Edelman's work on punt returns the last two years.
+Because of his high value to the offense, the Patriots have limited Edelman's work on punt returns the past two years.

 Edelman, whose diving catch in Super Bowl LI was a signature play in the Patriots' comeback victory, had signed a four-year contract extension with a maximum value of $19 million in 2014.